kubernetes-retired/kubernetes-anywhere/README.md

 You could also run Kubernetes Anywhere using whatever provisioning automation tools you prefer (Ansible, Terraform, Fleet or Swarm).

-Provided that you have a recent version of Docker is running on each of the hosts, you will install and launch Weave Net first:
+Provided that you have a recent version of Docker running on each of the hosts, you will install and launch Weave Net first:

 ```Shell
 sudo curl --location --silent git.io/weave --output /usr/local/bin/weave